Martin Luther and antisemitism: Debate about Luther's influence on the Nazis

 Luther's sentiments were widely echoed in the Germany of the 1930s, particularly within the Nazi party.
-Hitler's Education Minister, Bernhard Rust, was quoted by the Völkischer Beobachter as saying: "Since Martin Luther closed his eyes, no such son of our people has appeared again.
+Hitler's Education Minister, Bernhard Rust, was quoted by the ' as saying: "Since Martin Luther closed his eyes, no such son of our people has appeared again.
 It has been decided that we shall be the first to witness his reappearance ...
 I think the time is past when one may not say the names of Hitler and Luther in the same breath.
-They belong together; they are of the same old stamp [Schrot und Korn]".
+They belong together; they are of the same old stamp []".

-Hans Hinkel, the editor of the Luther League's magazine Deutsche Kultur-Wacht, and the leader of the Berlin chapter of the Kampfbund, paid tribute to Luther in his acceptance speech as head of both the Jewish section and the film department of Joseph Goebbels's Chamber of Culture and Propaganda Ministry.
+Hans Hinkel, the editor of the Luther League's magazine ', and the leader of the Berlin chapter of the ', paid tribute to Luther in his acceptance speech as head of both the Jewish section and the film department of Joseph Goebbels's Chamber of Culture and Propaganda Ministry.
 "Through his acts and his spiritual attitude, he began the fight which we will wage today; with Luther, the revolution of German blood and feeling against alien elements of the Volk was begun.
 To continue and complete his Protestantism, nationalism must make the picture of Luther, of a German fighter, live as an example 'above the barriers of confession' for all German blood comrades."